-All applications for an Authority to Construct, Modify, Replace, Operate or Use any equipment, indirect source or to conduct large grading operations as required by Rule 1-200(a), , shall be filed at the office of the District or its designated agent for accepting applications, except as provided in Rule 1-220(c) for new power plants.
-Such application shall contain all information required for a complete application as specified in Rule 1-200(e).
+All applications for an Authority to Construct, Erect, Modify, Replace, Operate or Use any equipment, indirect source or to conduct large grading operations as required by Rule 1-200(a), which may cause, potentially cause, reduce, control, or eliminate the emission of air contaminants, shall be filed at the office of the District or its designated agent for accepting applications, except as provided in Rule 1-220(c) for new power plants.
+Such application shall contain all information-requested by the District from the list adopted pursuant to "AB 884" (1977) (California Public Utilities Commission, Information and Criteria List) required for a complete application as specified in Rule 1-200(e).
 Upon request of the Air Pollution Control Officer, any existing stationary, portable, or indirect source of air contaminant emissions, actual or potential, shall apply for a Permit to Operate from the District.
 The applicant for an Authority to Construct or Permit to Operate shall pay the fees as specified in Regulation 1, Rule 1-300 et seq.